JeremiahKaren/35percent.github.io/_posts/2020-03-01-final-heygate-application-planning-committee-misled.md

 ---
 layout: post
-title: Elephant Park - planning committee misled?
+title: "Elephant Park - planning committee misled?"
-published: false
+published: true
-subtitle: Lendlease fails to declare public funding for affordable housing
+subtitle: "Lendlease fails to declare public funding for affordable housing"
 ---

 Developer Lendlease failed to disclose that it was in receipt of public funding that could have increased the amount of affordable housing on Elephant Park, at a Southwark planning committee meeting last Tuesday.